Swing time: Swing as a rhythmic style

 The subtler end of the range involves treating written pairs of adjacent eighth notes (or sixteenth notes, depending on the level of swing) as slightly asymmetrical pairs of similar values.
 On the other end of the spectrum, the "dotted eighth – sixteenth" rhythm, consists of a long note three times as long as the short.
 Prevalent "dotted rhythms" such as these in the rhythm section of dance bands in the mid-20th century are more accurately described as a "shuffle"; they are also an important feature of baroque dance and many other styles.

 In jazz, the swing ratio typically lies somewhere between 1:1 and 3:1, and can vary considerably.
 Swing ratios in jazz tend to be wider at slower tempos and narrower at faster tempos.
 In jazz scores, swing is often assumed, but is sometimes explicitly indicated.
 For example, "Satin Doll", a swing era jazz standard, was notated in 4/4 time and in some versions includes the direction, medium swing.

 Genres using swing rhythm

-Swing is commonly used in swing jazz, ragtime, blues, jazz, western swing, new jack swing, big band jazz, swing revival, funk, funk blues, R&B, soul music, rockabilly, neo rockabilly, rock and hip-hop.
+Swing is commonly used in swing jazz, ragtime, blues, jazz, western swing, new jack swing, big band jazz, city pop, funk, hip hop, R&B, rock and roll, rockabilly, swing revival and soul music.
 Much written music in jazz is assumed to be performed with a swing rhythm.
-Styles that always use traditional (triplet) rhythms, resembling "hard swing", include foxtrot, quickstep and some other ballroom dances, Stride piano, and 1920s-era Novelty piano (the successor to Ragtime style).
+Styles that always use traditional (triplet) rhythms, resembling "hard swing", include foxtrot, quickstep and some other ballroom dances, stride piano, and 1920s-era novelty piano (the successor to ragtime style).
 In the Middle East, a rhythm very similar to shuffle is used in some forms of Iraqi, Kurdish, Azeri, Iranian and Assyrian dance music.